-of each building proposed within a development in relation to its surroundings.
+- of each building proposed within a development in relation to its surroundings.
 This relates both to the overall size and massing of individual buildings and spaces in relation to their surroundings, and to the scale of their parts.
 It affects how a space can be used and how it is experienced.
-The relationships between the different dimensions of a building or component are known as its proportions.
+The relationships between the different dimensions of a building or component are known as its proportions. - 27 Enclosure is the relationship between the height of the buildings across a space, and the dimension of the space itself.
+Taller building heights and a more built up building line both increase the enclosure.
+Different degrees of enclosure influence how people use different spaces, by creating differences in character that suit different activities.